python/devguide/developer-workflow/porting.rst

 The table below lists relevant third-party projects, their maintainers, and links to information that's relevant when triaging platform-specific issues.
+Officially supported platforms are also included when there is relevant information for them (beyond :pep:`11`), or to group similar platforms.

 It is OK to @mention the listed GitHub usernames to draw maintainers' attention or request their opinion on platform-specific issues.